Parking Spaces: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Alex Postnikov, Eric Sommers, Christian Stump for helpful suggestions, conversations, and computations, and to Pavel Etingof for his permission to include Theorem~\ref{Etingof-reduced} and its proof here.
+The authors are grateful to Alex Miller, Soichi Okada, Alex Postnikov, Anne Shepler, Eric Sommers, Christian Stump, and an anonymous referee for helpful suggestions, corrections, conversations, references and computations, and to Pavel Etingof for his permission to include Theorem~\ref{Etingof-reduced} and its proof here.